otykier/training/Power BI Next Step 2024/Advanced Semantic Model dev (pre-con)/Module 1 - C# Scripting/02 Exercises - Tabular Editor script API.md

 <img src="https://github.com/user-attachments/assets/5de466a1-4b84-4478-8ff2-bebc42e339df" width="75%">

 **Hint:** .NET does not have a built-in method for replacing a section of a string with another string, based on character positions.
-However, we can easily create our own utility method to do this.
-While we're at it, let's also add a similar method which takes a DaxToken as input, rather than the character index and length:
+However, we can easily create our own utility method to do this:

 ```csharp
 class Util {